tangle-network/zero-knowledge-gadgets/README.md

 ## Anchor

 Anchor protocol is very similar to mixer.
 Instead of proving that the membership inside one merkle tree, we are proving the membership in many merkle trees.
 These trees can live on many different blockchains, and if the merkle tree states are synced across chains, this will allow us to make cross-chain anonymous transactions.
+Higher level overview of how Anchor works:

+1. We are computing the leaf commitment using the Poseidon hash function by passing: `secret` (private input), `nullifier` (private input).
+2. We are computing the nullifier hash using the Poseidon hash function, by passing: `nullifier` (private input)
+3. We are calculating the root hash using the calculated leaf and the path (private input)
+4. We are checking if the calculated root is inside the set (public input) using the SetGadget.

 ### Leaf structure